What are Alzheimer’s Disease and Dementia?

 Lewy Body Dementia

 In addition to more typical symptoms like memory loss, people with this form of dementia may have movement or balance problems like stiffness or trembling.
-Many people also experience changes in alertness including daytime sleepiness, confusion or staring spells.
-They may also have trouble sleeping at night or may experience visual hallucinations (seeing people, objects or shapes that are not actually there).
+Many people also experience changes such as being sleepy during the day, confused or they may stare for long periods of time.
+Peoplemay also have trouble sleeping at night or they may experience visual hallucinations (seeing people, objects or shapes that are not actually there).

 Fronto-temporal Dementia

 This type of dementia most often leads to changes in personality and behavior because of the part of the brain it affects.
-People with this condition may embarrass themselves or behave inappropriately.
-For instance, a previously cautious person may make offensive comments and neglect responsibilities at home or work.
+People with this condition may behave inappropriately.
+For instance, a previously cautious person may make offensive comments or neglect responsibilities at home or work.
 There may also be problems with language skills like speaking or understanding.

 Additional Resources